-Laura has a BSc in Oceanography with Physics, a MSc in Ocean Remote Sensing and a PhD in Physical Geography.
+Dr Edwards has a BSc in Oceanography with Physics, a MSc in Ocean Remote Sensing and a PhD in Physical Geography.
 Her research focuses on the application of remote sensing and geographical information science to the study of glaciers, ice sheets, sea ice, oceans and interactions between these systems.
-Laura’s career highlights include camping on sea ice in the Canadian High Arctic to do research on ocean acidification, working as a field assistant in Greenland and visiting the Bolivian Andes to research glacier recession and glacial lake outburst floods.
+Dr Edwards' career highlights include camping on sea ice in the Canadian High Arctic to do research on ocean acidification, working as a field assistant in Greenland and visiting the Bolivian Andes to research glacier recession and glacial lake outburst floods.
 Her current projects include studying glacial meltwater plumes in Iceland and the impacts of cyclones on the Greenland ice sheet mass balance and dynamics.

 Witnessing students progress through their Masters, growing in confidence and skills and enthusing about their topic is one of the best aspects of leading this programme.
 Guiding them through this process brings me a great sense of satisfaction as they prepare for careers with the potential to make a difference in the challenges we face with climate change

 You will study at the Byrom Street site in the university's City Campus in the heart of Liverpool.
 You will have access to first class teaching facilities, laboratories and study areas.
 The Avril Robarts Library is within easy walking distance and here you'll find all the information you need to support your studies.

 - a minimum 6.5 IELTS (with a minimum of 6.0 in each category).

 Equivalent international qualifications will be considered, plus a minimum 6.5 IELTS (with a minimum of 6.0 in each category).